Sister (S!sters song): Unser Lied für Israel

 The competition featured seven competing acts performing a song especially written for Eurovision and the winner was selected through a combination of votes from a 100-member Eurovision panel, a 20-member international expert jury panel and public voting.
-The international jury panel consisted of members who had been national juries for their respective countries at the Eurovision Song Contest, while the Eurovision panel consisted of German television viewers selected in cooperation with Simon-Kucher & Partners and Digame through surveys on social media in order to reflect the taste of the wider European audience.
+The international jury panel consisted of members who had been national juries for their respective countries at the Eurovision Song Contest, while the Eurovision panel consisted of German television viewers selected in cooperation with Simon-Kucher and Digame through surveys on social media in order to reflect the taste of the wider European audience.

 The televised final took place on 22 February 2019.
 The winning song, "Sister", was selected through a combination of votes from a 100-member Eurovision panel (1/3), a twenty-member international jury panel (1/3) and public voting (1/3), including options for landline and SMS voting.
 While only getting six points from the Eurovision panel, they managed to get the maximum 12 points from both the international jury and televote, earning 30 points, securing a win and the spot for Germany in the Eurovision Song Contest 2019.